WetDesertRock/music.lua/README.md

 Example:
 `d_minor_chord = music.chord("D",music.chords.minor) -- Result: {2, 5, 9}`

+###music.diatonicChord(root,scale [, ctype [, inversion]])
+Gets a diatonic chord built off of `root` in the specified scale (key).
+If `ctype` can be used to change what kind of chord you get.
+Avaliable options are "triad" and "7", for a triad and seventh chords. `inversion` is the inversion number of the chord, 0 is root position, 1 is the first inversion, 2 the second and so on.

 ###music.scale(key,scale)
 Given a key and scale, returns a table of the pitches in a scale.
 Example: